Zorin95670/e2e-test-runner/README.md

 # 📐 Viewport Configuration
 Given I set the viewport size to <width> px by <height> px

+# ☕ Kafka Messaging Steps
+Given I setup kafka with clientId "<clientId>" and broker "<broker>" Given I setup kafka producer
+Given I setup kafka consumer with groupId "<groupId>" Given I listen for Kafka messages on the topic "<topic>" When I send a Kafka message on the topic "<topic>" with body "<body>" When I send a Kafka message on the topic "<topic>" with body:
+"""
+{ "name": "John" }
+"""
+Then I expect <count> message(s) received on Kafka topic "<topic>" Then I expect a message on Kafka topic "<topic>" equals to "<value>" Then I expect a message on Kafka topic "<topic>" equals to:
+"""
+{
+  "orderId": 123,
+  "status": "shipped"
+}
+"""
+Then I expect a message on Kafka topic "<topic>" contains "<value>" Then I expect a message on Kafka topic "<topic>" contains:
+"""
+{
+  "status": "shipped"
+}
+"""
+Then I expect a message on Kafka topic "<topic>" matches regex "<regex>"
 ```

 ## 🚧 Missing a Step?